alexj136/RPSLS/README.md

 Connecting the two parts together was more than I could manage.
 Please bear in mind that this is the first web app I've ever built!

+Some property-based tests of the game's logic can be found in `test/`.

 #### Instructions

 - The web app can be build and run with `sbt run`, and can be played with by